 Non-ducted, single room units shall have a maximum LWA of 40 dB;

+Internal and external leakage for residential ducted balanced ventilation units with HRS using recuperative heat exchanger shall not be more than 10% when measured according to pressurisation test method at 100 Pa for internal leakage and 250 Pa for external leakage

+Internal and external leakage for residential ducted balanced ventilation units with HRS using a regenerative heat exchanger shall not be more than 6% when measured according to the tracer gas chamber method or not more than 4% when measured according to the tracer gas in-duct method

+Internal and external leakage for residential non-ducted balanced ventilation units with HRS shall not be more than 10%, fraction of extract air in supply air, when measured according to pressurisation test method at 20 Pa for internal leakage and 50 Pa for external leakage .

+Mixing rate for a local balanced ventilation units with fixed air terminals shall not be more than 10%.

 The ventilation unit including a filter shall be equipped with a visual filter change warning signal.

 The test parameters above are assessed in accordance with the definitions in point 1 and refer to measurements and calculations in Annex V. They shall be complemented by reliable, accurate and reproducible measurement procedures, which take into account the generally recognised state of the art measurement methods, including methods set out in documents the reference numbers of which have been published for that purpose in the Official Journal of the European Union.